matthewjmiller/mattmiller/CV.md

 Association of Writers and Writing Programs

-Christianity and Communication Studies Network

-Emerging Scholars Network

 North American Fruit Explorers

 ## Academic Service

-- Appointed member, Academic Assessment Committee, College of the Ozarks, 2021-present.
+- Appointed member, Assessment Committee, College of the Ozarks, 2021-present.•	English department hiring committee, College of the Ozarks, 2022.
-- English department hiring committee, College of the Ozarks, 2022.
+- English department Composition committee, College of the Ozarks, 2018-present.
 - New faculty mentor, College of the Ozarks, 2021-2022.
 - Elected alternate Academic Council Representative, College of the Ozarks, 2020-2021.
-- Editor, College of the Ozarks Writing Awards webzine, 2020.
+- Coordinator, Writing and Rhetoric minor, College of the Ozarks, 2019-present.
-- Member, Writing Program Committee, College of the Ozarks, 2018-present.
+- Editor/coordinator, College of the Ozarks writing awards webzine, 2020.
 - Member, English Department Curriculum Committee, College of the Ozarks, 2018-19.
 - Member, Organizing Committee, the Kenneth Burke Society Conference, Saint Louis University, 2014.
 - Member, Organizing Committee, There and Back Again: a Symposium on Seventy-Five Years of *The Hobbit*, Saint Louis University, 2012.
 - Elected Undergraduate Committee Representative, English Graduate Organization, Saint Louis University, 2011-2012.
 - Member, Local Arrangements Committee, CCCC 2011.
 - Session organizer, “Gateways through the Apocalypse: a Panel Response to Richard Miller's *Writing at the End of the World*,” Conference on College Composition and Communication, 2011.

 ## Honors and Awards